zhuan97/myTruckerHistory/README.md

 </dependency>
 ```

 For VScode users, it can be done through the User Interface.
-I recommend checking the visual studio document website.
+I recommend checking the visual studio docs website.
 Link: https://code.visualstudio.com/docs/java/java-project

 For Eclipse users, it can be done by right-clicking on the Project → Build Path → Configure Build Path.
 Under the Libraries tab, click Add Jars or Add External JARs and give the Jar.[1]